SciBorgs/SciGuides/docs/concepts/SoftwareSetup.md

 When prompted for your password, **enter your PAT instead**.

-If you got a "Repository not found" error, **everything went right!** If you get If you get an "Authentication failed" error, **double-check your PAT and try again**.
+If you got a *Repository not found* error, **everything went right!**

+If you get an *Authentication failed* error, double-check your PAT and try again.

->**On most modern systems**, Git will automatically store your credentials after you've entered them once.
+**On most modern systems**, Git will automatically store your credentials after you've entered them once.
 If, however, you find that you're being asked for your PAT repeatedly, you may need to **set up a credential helper**

 How to setup a credential helper: